kri8itdigital/fincon-woocommerce-json/README.md

 }
 ```

+This code needs to be placed in the functions.php file of your active theme.

 **It has been done in such a way that current iterations are safe and that it cannot be enabled by accident.**